 The best way to minimize school calculation errors is to have one staff person responsible for completing forms in our online system.
 This person should be the person who handles tuition matters including scholarship award programs.
 Other aid should not be listed unless it is confirmed.
-In our experience, financial aid from BLOCS, BAEO, Bridge, etc. often changes from year to year.
+In our experience, financial aid from other scholarship programs often changes from year to year.

 All CSFP Partner Schools receive access to our Civicore database.
 There, designated school personnel may complete all of our required forms as well as track CSFP families and payments.

 Our partner schools who utilize the following strategies and work closely with families to complete our scholarship application have 25%+ of their students receiving CSFP scholarships.
 For some of our larger schools this equates to $300K+ in funding per year!

 • Distribute information about CSFP to everyone in your school during our application periods.

 • Invite CSFP to speak about scholarship opportunities at a parent meeting.